The Neural Testbed: Evaluating Joint Predictions: Agents

 \subsection{Hypermodel}

 We follow \cite{Dwaracherla2020Hypermodels} to build a \texttt{hypermodel} agent for posterior approximation.
 We consider a linear hypermodel over a 2-layer MLP base model.
 We sweep over index dimension $\in \{1, 3, 5, 7\}$.
 The $L_2$ weight decay is chosen to be either $\lambda\frac{1}{T}$ or $\lambda \frac{d \sqrt{\beta} }{T}$ with $\lambda \in \{0.1, 0.3, 1, 3, 10\}$, where $d$ is the input dimension, $\beta$ is the temperature of the data generating process, and $T$ is the size of the training dataset.
-We chose three different bootstrapping methods of {\rm none}, {\rm exponential}, {\rm bernoulli}.
-We use an additive prior which is a linear hypermodel prior over an MLP base model, which is similar to the generating process, with number of hidden layers in $\{1, 2\}$, $10$ hidden units in each layer, and prior scale from $\{0, \sqrt{\beta}, 1\}$.
+We sweep over bootstrap type ({\rm none}, {\rm exponential}, {\rm bernoulli}).
+We use an additive prior which is a linear hypermodel prior over an MLP base model, which is similar to the generating process, with number of hidden layers in $\{1, 2\}$, $10$ hidden units in each layer, and prior scale from $\{1/\sqrt{\beta}, 1/\beta\}$.
 The implementation and hyperparameter sweeps for the \texttt{hypermodel} agent can be found in our open source code under the path \url{/agents/factories/hypermodel.py}.